Procedural StandardsSECTION 15.0. PREAMBLE.

 - Complaint Procedures

-- Any charge, accusation, or allegation which is made against a student must be submitted in writing with complete details regarding the situation to the Office of Student Conduct in a timely manner.
+- A University student, employee, visitor, organization or department who/which believes she/he/it is the victim of a student's misconduct (hereinafter "complainant") may make a charge, accusation, or allegation against a student (hereinafter "respondent") which if proved, may subject the respondent to disciplinary action.
+Such charge, accusation, or allegation must be communicated to the chief student affairs officer of the college the respondent attends.
+Any charge, accusation, or allegation which is made against a student must be submitted in writing with complete details regarding the situation to the Office of Student Conduct in a timely manner.
 Complaints can come in the form of incident reports and disciplinary referrals.

-- Dismiss the matter if there is no basis for the allegation(s) or the allegation(s) does not warrant disciplinary action at the current time.
-This may come in the form of a dismissal letter or a formal admonishment.
-The individuals shall be notified that the complaint has been dismissed.
+- Dismiss the matter if there is no basis for the allegation(s) or the allegation(s) does not warrant disciplinary action.
+The individuals involved shall be notified that the complaint has been dismissed;

-- In the event that a student withdraws from the college after a charge, accusation or allegation against the student has been made, and the college prefers formal disciplinary charges, the withdrawn student is required to participate in the disciplinary hearing or otherwise to resolve the pending charges and will be barred from attending any other unit of the university until a decision on the charges is made or the charges are otherwise resolved.
-If the withdrawn student fails to so participate in the disciplinary process without good cause, the college may proceed with the disciplinary hearing in absentia and any decision and sanction will be binding.
+- In the event that a respondent withdraws from the college after a charge, accusation or allegation against a respondent has been made, and the college prefers formal disciplinary charges, the respondent is required to participate in the disciplinary hearing or otherwise to resolve the pending charges and shall be barred from attending any other unit of the university until a decision on the charges is made or the charges are otherwise resolved.
+If the respondent fails to appear the college may proceed with the disciplinary hearing in absentia, and any decision and sanction shall be binding.